jfallmann/MONSDA/docs/source/workflows.rst

 This workflow step can be run as preprocessing step if none of the processing workflows is defined in the config.json.

-*rustqc* is intended for mapped BAM-level QC and is therefore generally most useful in processing mode after mapping outputs are available.

 .. table::
   :widths: 10, 40, 10, 10, 10, 10, 10
   :class: tight-table